 Designing a printed circuit board to overcome technological challenges

 Google didn’t have a product design ready to hand to a manufacturer.
 Instead, Google engaged with Flex, sharing only rudimentary concepts of its product, seeking a partner to design, engineer and manufacture the device at scale.
 The then-secret gadget would allow users to instantly “cast” content from mobile devices or laptops to television screens, the way similar products did at the time.
-But unlike other products, Google needed it to be small (2.83 inches when it hit the market), sleek and at a price point way below competitors’ existing solutions.
+But unlike other products, Google needed it to be small (2.83 inches when it hit the market), sleek and at an ultra-competitive price point.

-Flex’s engineers designed an octagonal-shaped, printed, circuit board — an unprecedented form factor — and solved other significant technological challenges, too.
+Flex engineers designed an octagonal-shaped, printed, circuit board — an unprecedented form factor — and solved other significant technological challenges, too.
 The design of the circuit board took advantage of the gaps between circuits to disperse heat so it wouldn’t burn the circuitry.
-An antenna developed with Flex subsidiary Multek was a ribbon nestled between the layers of the circuit board that could sniff out a signal from behind a flat-screen.
+Flex subsidiary Multek developed an antenna with a ribbon nestled between the layers of the circuit board that could sniff out a signal from behind a flat-screen.
 Together, Google and Flex designed a working prototype in just four weeks.

 Google’s Chromecast is a media streaming device that plugs into the HDMI port on a TV and allows consumers to cast TV shows, movies, music, sports and games from their mobile device to their TV.

-Keeping costs low and being first to market: a formula for success
+Keeping costs low and being first to market

 The resulting size and curves differentiate Chromecast from its competitors—and so does the price.
 Google began selling its Chromecast streaming sticks for $35 in July 2013, offering a more accessible alternative to competitors’ $100+ dollar products.
 Flex manufactured 7 million of the devices during the first four months of production.